Egypt Travel Gate

 It was often depicted on the front of the pharaoh's crown, and was believed to give the pharaoh the power to see and understand all things.
 Today, the Eye of Horus continues to be an enduring symbol of power and magic.
 It is often used in jewelry and tattoos, and is seen as a symbol of protection and wisdom.

-In conclusion, the Eye of Horus is an ancient Egyptian symbol that has endured for thousands of years.
+The Eye of Horus is an ancient Egyptian symbol that has endured for thousands of years.
 It represents the eternal struggle between good and evil, the power of divine sight, and the ability to heal and protect.
 Whether used in magic, religion, or simply as a symbol of personal power, the Eye of Horus continues to inspire and captivate people around the world.

 The Eye of Ra Vs. Eye of Horus FAQs